MaksimDzhangirov/backendBankExample/docs/part31-eng.md

 folder `eks` to store all files related to Kubernetes.

 First, let's add a new file called `aws-auth.yaml`.
-Next, we have to add the `github-ci` user to the map users section of this file.
+Next, we have to add the `github-ci` user to the `mapUsers` section of this file.
 So I'm gonna copy this example from the step 7 of this [tutorial](https://aws.amazon.com/premiumsupport/knowledge-center/amazon-eks-cluster-access/) and paste it to our `aws-auth.yaml` file.